Methionine: Chemical synthesis

 The industrial synthesis combines acrolein, methanethiol, and cyanide, which affords the hydantoin.
 Racemic methionine can also be synthesized from diethyl sodium phthalimidomalonate by alkylation with chloroethylmethylsulfide (ClCH2CH2SCH3) followed by hydrolysis and decarboxylation.
+Also see Methanol.

 Human nutrition

+There is inconclusive clinical evidence on methionine supplementation.
+Dietary restriction of methionine can lead to bone-related disorders.

+Overconsumption of methionine, the methyl group donor in DNA methylation, is related to cancer growth in a number of studies.